Call for Papers

 From Unlikely Bonds to Vital Links: STORYTELLING & SYMBOLIC COMMUNITIES IN GLOBAL MEDIA CULTURE

-Contributions are being sought for an interdisciplinary book collection on the social dynamics of fictional worlds in narrative culture and storytelling media, to be edited by L.A.
-Alexander, Ph.D., and David Desser, Ph.D.
-Considered by Routledge, this volume will be subject to approval by the Publisher’s Editorial Board and peer review.
+Contributions are being sought for an interdisciplinary book collection on the social dynamics of fictional and imaginary worlds in narrative culture and storytelling media.
+This volume to be edited by Lily Alexander, Mark Wolf and David Desser, and is considered by Routledge, as a follow-up to its series examining worldbuilding and interactive media.

 Preliminary inquires and discussions of ideas and possible topics/approaches are encouraged.
-Interested parties should submit a 300-500 word proposal to email@example.com and firstname.lastname@example.org.
-(While in the process of assessing proposals, we will consider late submissions).
-Preliminary inquiries are welcome.
-We encourage getting in touch with your idea prior to submitting a proposal.
-While preferring comparative papers, we welcome all relevant theoretical angles as well as case studies or examples from modern media and narrative traditions of any culture or era.
+Interested parties should submit a 300-500 word proposal to the editors via firstname.lastname@example.org or email@example.com.
+You may also use the contact form on this website.
+While we prefer comparative papers, we welcome all relevant theoretical angles as well as case studies or examples from modern media and narrative traditions of any culture or era.
 Contributors will choose their own frame of references and theoretical influences.
 (Some ideas are listed below but they are merely suggestions).

 Please submit your proposal in the body of email, accompanied by the list of keywords and the author’s short bio.
 Type “Proposal – Routledge Collection” in the subject line.
 The authors, whose proposals match the project's themes and/or methods and are being further considered, will be contacted within a month.

-The proposed collaborative volume will focus on the theorization of fictional world-building as a symbolic construction of community” (as theorized by anthropologists and social thinkers Victor Turner and Anthony Cohen in the 1960s-1980s).
+The proposed collaborative volume will conceptualize fictional world-building as a “symbolic construction of community” (as theorized by anthropologists and social thinkers Victor Turner and Anthony Cohen in the 1960s-1980s).
 It will examine social tactics and strategies of survival and progress, deliberated upon via narrative practices.
 How dramatis personae experiment with organizing their social worlds is the project’s main interest.
 What futures and worlds do authors and their characters dream about?
 What steps do they take to see their visions realized?
 And how does each parable answer the question “Why can’t we all get along?”
 The dynamics within a cast of characters and their storyworlds’ populace, the unlikely bonds, foreseeable or astonishing alliances, emerging conflicts, and flawed or inventive conflict resolutions will be explored.

-This collection is meant to attract and promote new research on themes of cooperation and bonding in storytelling media (subject matter investigated in Alexander’s book set FICTIONAL WORLDS, 1st ed.
+This collection is meant to attract and promote new research on themes of cooperation and bonding in storytelling media (subject matter investigated in Lily Alexander’s book set FICTIONAL WORLDS, 1st ed.
 2013).
 The project is intended to facilitate innovative studies of storytelling as a “social modeling system” to be examined at the intersections of such fields as narratology, media theory, film and literary studies, socio-symbolic anthropology, and hermeneutics.
 The Editors welcome contributions from all who are enthusiastic about the subject, the relevant media or stories, as well as interdisciplinary debates, and what Linda Hutcheon defined as “theoretical imagination.”
 If you want more information, please read below.